-In Windows 11, Notepad also offers a couple of different options for how it displays the text files you open with it.
+In Windows 11, Notepad also offers a couple of different options for displaying the text files you open with it.
 These are all found in the View menu, and they allow you to change the zoom level, show or hide the status bar at the bottom of the window, and wrap words.

-Zooming in or out is done either from the menu or, faster, by using the keyboard shortcuts Ctrl + Plus or Ctrl + Minus.
+Zooming in or out is done either from the menu or by using the keyboard shortcuts Ctrl + Plus or Ctrl + Minus.

 The Status bar is useful for some people, as it keeps you informed about the position of the cursor inside the text file (unless you enable Word wrap), the current zoom level, and the text encoding used.

 Speaking of Word wrap, you might be wondering what that is.
-By default, Notepad shows every line of text from beginning to end in a single row.
-The only way to split a line of text into two rows is to press Enter.
-That means that to read a long line of text, you’ll probably have to scroll horizontally inside the Notepad window to reach its end.
-The word-wrap feature automatically fits the text inside the Notepad window, displaying it on the next row, instead of forcing you to scroll.
-So, if you want to read text easier, without having to scroll horizontally, you should turn Word wrap on.
+In older versions of the app, Notepad used to show every line of text from beginning to end in a single row.
+The only way to split a line of text into two rows was to press Enter.
+That meant that to read a long line of text, you probably had to scroll horizontally inside the Notepad window to reach its end.

 If you’ve just created the text file, choosing either save option will trigger the same response.
 Notepad will ask you where you want to save it and what name you’d like to give it.
 Choose what you prefer, and then press the Save button.